byui-cit/cit470/server_vms/README.md

 and shared to all team members, so that all can access it with their own copy of KeePass software.)

 In each of your zones (secure,inside,DMZ) deploy a Windows Server and a Linux server, for a total of six servers.
-*(This is a good starting point, but you may need to deploy additional servers for future assignments)*
+*(This is a good starting point, but you may need to deploy additional servers in future assignments)*

 Choose an appropriate password for the Administrator or root account on each server.
 (Of course, don't use a weak easily-guessable password like "password" or "123456."